abhinav4848/Obsidian-Medicine/irritable bowel syndrome.md

 Avoid trigger foods.
 ### Pharmacological
 #### Spasms
-Mebeverine, peppermint oil
+- Mebeverine, peppermint oil.
+Diet for wind and bloating: increase oats and linseeds.

-## Diarrhoea
+#### Diarrhoea
-Loperamide
+- Loperamide

-**Constipation**:
+avoid sorbitol.
+#### Constipation
-Bulk forming laxative (Ispaghula husk, methylcellulose), Linaclotide (only if IBS constipation has been going on for over a year without responding to max tolerated doses of different classes of laxatives).
+- Bulk forming laxative (Ispaghula husk, methylcellulose).
+- Linaclotide (only if IBS constipation has been going on for over a year without responding to max tolerated doses of different classes of laxatives).
+It works by increasing amount of fluid in intestinal lumen.
 Avoid lactulose.
+Reduce intake of resistant starch found in processed food

-2nd line: **Antidepressants** for abdo pain: TCA (Amitriptyline), SSRI (Fluoxetine, [[Citalopram]]).
+2nd line: **Antidepressants** for abdo pain: TCA (Amitriptyline) > SSRI (Fluoxetine, [[Citalopram]]).

+3rd line: Refer to CBT.
+Do not encourage use of acupuncture or reflexology.